Azure/karpenter-provider-azure/docs/workshops/9_single_node_consolidation.md

 ## Deploy NodePool:

-Use the following command to deploy a `NodePool`, and `AKSNodeClass` for Single Node Consolidation, where we've enabled consolidation for when nodes are empty or underutilized, but only after `1m`.
+Use the following command to deploy a `NodePool`, and `AKSNodeClass` for `Single Node Consolidation`, where we've enabled consolidation for when nodes are empty or underutilized, but only after `1m`.

 ```bash
 cd ~/environment/karpenter